A mouse gets makeup - 1977

 We hope you will take a few moments to glance through the photo galleries from our many decades of productions, read some of the many newspaper articles written about the Davis Children's Version of The Nutcracker, look for names of friends or family in show programs, or maybe even watch video from a show or two.
 You can find links to specific years in the navigation menu on the right side of this page.

-We're also always looking for more history, particularly photos from 1988, 1989, 1991, and 1997.
+We're also always looking for more history.
 If you have something you'd like to share, please contact Robert Schulz, Media Services Specialist at firstname.lastname@example.org

 The story from the Davis Children's Version of the Nutcracker